back

 are typically designed for longer tube length (e.g. 210mm for Nikon).

-by changes in distance to so-called tube lens,
+are relatively unaffected by distance to tube lens,

 A camera lens of appropriate focal length can serve as a tube lens,